Choose a date and time when both you and your spouse will be present.

 If you have access to your existing policies, please have these ready to review when I arrive so we can determine whether you should keep, cancel or modify them.
 If you do not know which carrier your policies are with or what your current premiums are, check your bank statements.
 If you are not making payments monthly, you probably don’t have a policy.
 If you don’t have a copy of your policy, show me the phone number on the bank statement where you are making your payment when I arrive.
-I will make sure that both you and your beneficiaries have a copy of all of your policies before I leave.
-If a policy is with an employer, you probably do not have a policy since you don’t own it.
+For life insurance policies, I will make sure that both you and your beneficiaries have a copy of all of your policies before I leave.
+For health insurance, you ought to have a card.
+If not, then what will you do if you get sick or have an accident?
+If a life insurance policy is with an employer, you probably do not have a policy since you don’t own it.
 Instead, you may have a certificate.
-Employer insurance policies often offer far less than what employees assume they do.
-The same is also the case with PreNeeds policies, renewable term policies, graded policies.
+Employer life insurance policies often offer far less than what employees assume they do.
+Did you read my story about Bob and Sally?
+The same is also the case with PreNeeds policies, renewable term policies, graded and guaranteed issue policies.
 I will discuss this with you when I arrive.
+Let me see them.

 Location Matters

-All in-home consultations must be in the greater Tallahassee, Florida region, where I live, or possibly Southern Georgia, where I’m also licensed.
-If you live outside of the Big Bend region or far from town, I prefer to help you by Zoom rather than by phone, so I can see you and you can show me your ID.
+Once again, all in-home consultations must be in the greater Tallahassee, Florida region, where I live, or possibly Southern Georgia, where I’m also licensed.
+If you live outside of the Big Bend region or far from town, I prefer to help you by Zoom rather than by phone, so I can see you and you can show me your policies, if you have any.
 I also prefer to see the faces of the people I help.
 Visit my Licenses & Certifications page to see which states I am authorized to serve families in.

 Be aware that I am not licensed in every state and not every carrier offers the same products in every state.
-However, if you are not a Florida resident, in most cases I can still help you.
+Health insurance is also limited to networks.
+However, if you are not a Florida resident, in most cases, depending on the type of product, I can still help you.
 Be sure to let me know what state you are an official resident of before booking your session with me, so I can prepare for our meeting in advance.
 Otherwise, I will assume that the address you list is the address of your official residence.
 Florida residency requires that you generally live at your address for 180 days out of the year or more.
 A Florida drivers license is normally sufficient to establish that you are a resident.
 If I am not licensed in your state, please let me know where you are.
 I am always interested in expanding and need to monitor demand.

 Every Monday and Thursday I spend all day booking appointments to help families with their life and final expenses.
 I like to meet families face-to-face when I can.
 It helps me know who I’m helping.
 I literally love helping people.
 It gives me a sense of purpose.
 And I love the way people think about the people they love.
 It renews my faith in humanity.
 But a lot of people won’t let me help them because they are confused.
 This is a very serious problem.
 So, today I’m going to clear up this confusion by addressing the twelve most common erroneous assumptions people make about me when I call to book an appointment, almost always hurting those they care about in the process.